 Faux locs are perfect for those who want a modern, bohemian twist on the classic box braid.
 This style is a favorite of teenage starlet Zendaya, who famously rocked faux locs at the 2015 Academy Awards.

-Check out a tutorial here.
+Check out another tutorial here.

 Head scarves are a blessing because they allow you to perpetuate the illusion that you have everything together even if you barely had enough time to shower this morning.
 Head scarves are an easy and accessible way to accent your outfit, providing you have access to a coordinating piece of fabric.